petazeta/javascript-notes/jsinheritance.md

-# Javascript single inheritance and multi inheritance.
+# Javascript single and multiple inheritance.

 ## The problem